-- depreciation expenses for the remaining tariff control period, to be adjusted as per the mechanism provided in the instant determination. - 34.5.
-After carefully examining the relevant details and information pertaining to the deferred credit and amortization as per the accounts for the FY 2019-20, the Authority has projected amortization of deferred credit to the tune of Rs.1,133 million for the FY 2020-21.
-Accordingly, the consumers would bear net depreciation of Rs.1,282 million. - 34.6.
+- 11.6.
+After carefully examining the relevant details and information pertaining to the deferred credit and amortization as per the accounts for the FY 2019-20, the Authority has projected amortization of deferred credit to the tune of Rs.289 million for the FY 2020- 21.
+Accordingly, the consumers would bear net depreciation of Rs.59 million. - 11.7.
 The actual depreciation reflected in the audited accounts of the Petitioner for the FY 2019-20, do not provide bifurcation of depreciation cost in terms of Distribution and Supply functions, therefore, for the purpose of allocation of depreciation cost in terms of Distribution and Supply Functions, the criteria as adopted by the Petitioner has been used.
-Accordingly, the depreciation cost for the FY 2020-21 pertaining to the Supply of Power Function works out as Rs.48 million.
-The same would be adjusted during the MYT control period as per the mechanism provided in the instant determination. - 35.
-Return on Rate Base (RORB) - 35.1.
-On the issue of RoRB the Petitioner has submitted that as per NEPRA mechanism, the return on Rate Base is being calculated as follows:
+Accordingly, the depreciation cost for the FY 2020-21 pertaining to the supply Function works out as Rs.5 million.
+The same would be adjusted during the MYT control period as per the mechanism provided in the instant determination.

+Return on Rate Base (RORB)